uglyoldbob/iot/readme.md

 - [x] Update print statements to use a custom logging crate
 - [x] Allow selecting the certificate type when building a root ca.
 - [x] Implement keygen on client side with rust wasm instead of javscript.
+- [x] Implement code in wasm to construct p12 certificate for user.
+- [x] Add code for windows service on the windows platform.
 - [ ] Implement code where todo statements exist.
-- [ ] Implement code in wasm to construct p12 certificate for user.
 - [ ] Allow ca to be intermediate or root.
 - [ ] Add links to a privacy page on each content page.
 - [ ] Make site look better